xtinghost/xtinghost.github.io/me/index.md

 ## ꕤ✨️ ♡ʚฅ^•o•^ฅɞ♡ ̖́-✨️ꕤ

-Hi I am Neko, also a dyke witch, working in the illustration department, sometimes I also make some manga too.
+Hi I am Neko / witch / feminist, working in illustration and manga department at the center of（´-`）.｡oO.

+I also do hand-printed T-shirt, art prints, postcards, etc...

 Ohh I love cats and magical things so much!

-And I guess that's all I wanna say now...See you around :3
+I guess that's all I wanna say now...bye for now and see you around ☆〜（ゝ。∂）